 The Valparaiso compost site, 2150 W. Lincolnway, and the Boone Grove compost site, 546 S. 400 W., will be closed Thursday, Nov.
-27 through Sunday, Nov.
-30, for the Thanksgiving holiday weekend.
-Both sites will reopen Monday, Dec.
-1.
+26 through Sunday, Nov.
+29, for the Thanksgiving holiday weekend.
+Both sites will reopen Monday, Nov.
+30 for their last week of seasonal operation.

-Regular season hours for the Valpo site are 9 a.m. to 5 p.m.
+Regular hours for the Valpo site are 9 a.m.to 5 p.m.
 Monday through Friday, and 9 a.m. to 4 p.m.
 Saturday.
 Regular hours for the Boone Grove compost site are noon to 5 p.m.
 Monday, Wednesday and Friday, and 9 a.m. to 4 p.m.
 Saturday.
+Saturday, Dec.
+5 will be the last day of operation in 2015 for both public compost sites.

 The compost sites allow the Recycling and Waste Reduction District of Porter County and select municipalities to manage organic material, composting yard waste and grinding organic wood waste to create large amounts of finished compost and mulch.
 The resulting compost and mulch are available free to Porter County residents, as long as supplies last.